top of page

 • Improved early patient satisfaction

-This integration is not about marketing.
-It is about biomechanical and tissue preservation logic.
+This integration is not merely a marketing strategy; it is grounded in biomechanical and tissue preservation logic.

 Rapid Recovery Protocol Framework

 Rapid recovery is not limited to surgical technique.
-It includes:
+It encompasses:

 Preoperative Optimization